Memeo/enet-js/README.md

 ## Building

 First, install enet.
 If it's installed in a non-standard location, make a note of the prefix you used, calling it `ENET_PREFIX`.

-Also note the prefix you installed Node under, call that `NODE_PREFIX`.
+Then, build the module with `node-waf`:

+    node-waf configure --enet-prefix=${ENET_PREFIX}
-Next, build enet.js:
+    node-waf build --enet-prefix=${ENET_PREFIX}

-    make NODE_PREFIX=${NODE_PREFIX} CFLAGS=-I${ENET_PREFIX}/include LDFLAGS=-L${ENET_PREFIX}/lib

-Now, copy `enet.js` and `enetnat.node` someplace that you can load them.
+Then, install `enetnat.node` and `enet.js` someplace that you can load from node.

-> _Building via `node-waf` will be supported as soon as I figure out how to modify the include and library search paths.
-Also we'll make sure things get installed right as a node package.
-We will get this done soon._
+Making this a more proper node module is still to be done.

 ## Usage